dy/piezo/docs/r&d.md

     - scoping problem, same as JS.

   3.1 `math @ sin, cos`

+## [ ] Import: should we delegate it to compiler options?

+  + no need to care about file loading method: left up to user
+  + no syntax questions
+  + no code noise
+  + sonr can make some default math convention for imports, as well as export
+  + we anyways have to provide imports in compiler options, so that's unnecessary in code
+  - introduces implicit environment

 ## [x] Do we need to have `@` for imports?
 Can't we just indicate atom directly? -> we can import without atoms